aws-samples/aws-modernization-with-sumologic/CONTRIBUTING.md

 1. To build, open a terminal (MacOS) or run prompt (Windows).
 1. Change directory to the location you cloned the repo.
-1. Enter the command: `hug server -D`
+1. Enter the command: `hugo server -D`

 Hugo builds the site and deploys it to http://localhost:1313/.
 Open this site to review.